Sadegh28/PyIT-MLFS/README.md

 Check out the results in    ``` ./results/SelectedSubsets/ ```

-In addition, use the following command to select a subset of ```K``` top features (instead of ranking the entire feature space):
+In addition, use the following command to select a subset of ```20``` top features (instead of ranking the entire feature space):

-        python PyIT-MLFS.py   --datasets   'emotions', 'birds'   --fs-methods 'LRFS', 'PPT_MI'   --selection-type 'fixed-num' --num-of-features K
+        python PyIT-MLFS.py   --datasets   'emotions', 'birds'   --fs-methods 'LRFS', 'PPT_MI'   --selection-type 'fixed-num' --num-of-features 20

+#### Your Own Dataset
+Put your dataset into data folder.
+The folder structure should follow the format:
+        -YourDataset
+        |--- train.csv
+        |--- train_labels.csv
+        |--- test.csv
+        |--- test_labels.csv